-The American flag flying in front of the Herbert Hoover Presidential Library-Museum Did you know that on March 3, 1931 President Hoover signed the law that designated "The Star Spangled Banner" as our national anthem?
-For more than a century, the people of the United States debated what song, if any, should be our National … Continue reading Herbert Hoover and “The Star Spangled Banner”
+The American flag flying in front of the Herbert Hoover Presidential Library-Museum by Spencer Howard Did you know that on March 3, 1931 President Hoover signed the law that designated "The Star Spangled Banner" as our national anthem?
+For more than a century, the people of the United States debated what song, if any, should … Continue reading Herbert Hoover and “The Star Spangled Banner”

 Working at home due to covid-19, I am trying to adjust to the new normal.
 As a die-hard baseball fan, my adjustment may have been eased if I had baseball to watch.
 Alas, public health and reasonable prudence dictates that there will be no major league baseball until this crisis has passed.
 Sad, sobering and … Continue reading Opening Day, Baseball and Tough Times